You forget some of the points you had prepared the moment you start speaking.

 Start small and go up gradually.
 That’s the way.

 When you initiate into tasks you haven’t attempted before or done sparingly, you’ll make mistakes.
 Don’t fear mistakes.
 No one has ever learnt a new skill without making mistakes, and speaking is no exception.
 But learn from them.
 And make them in low-risk scenarios such as classroom or among friends and not in high-stakes situations such as a critical presentation or make-or-break deal.

-Most, however, avoid discomfort and stick with what they’ve been doing for years.
+Most, however, avoid discomfort and stick with what they’ve been doing for years, and among those who stretch themselves, majority go back to their original state like a rubber band does when released.
 (The discomfort too is for some time.
-With practice and improvements, what was once uncomfortable will become comfortable.)
-No wonder, they falter when they try the first time, if at all they do.
+With practice and improvements, what was once uncomfortable will become the new comfortable.)
+No wonder, people falter when they try the first time, if at all they do.

 2. Prepare well